A History of LGBTQIA+ and Pride Month Marketing

 Source: HuffPost

-Starting in 2007, Ray-Ban launched their Never Hide campaign, which empowered their audiences to show up in their stylish glasses.
+Starting in 2007, Ray-Ban launched its “Never Hide” campaign, empowering its audiences to show up in style with their glasses.
 In 2012, they expanded Never Hide to reach the LGBTQIA+ community, empowering them to come out and live life as their true selves.
-The above ad, which shows two men holding hands in a public setting, was a subtle but sweet start to what would be a decade of aggressive campaigning toward the LGBTQIA+ community.
+The above ad, which features two men holding hands in a public setting, marked a subtle yet sweet beginning to what would become a decade of aggressive campaigning for the LGBTQIA+ community.
+Unfortunately, there isn’t a dedicated Pride Month campaign this year.

 Pride Month Marketing Today